midnight-miner/AmsterdamCoin/README.md

 ----------------

 AmsterdamCoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
+- 84 million coins
+- Lyra2RE
-- 50 coins per block
+- 50 coins block reward
 - 2016 blocks to retarget difficulty
 - 30 seconds block time